 Customer Service on both platforms is limited to phone lines.
 For Platform Availability and Features, both Wealthfront and Betterment are accessible on the web or through mobile applications.
 However, in addition to regular customer service, Betterment also offers consultations with real financial experts (though these have an additional fee).

 Both firms have top-notch Security.
-They have military-grade encryption and operate under a fiduciary standard which makes them legally bounded to pursue their clients’ best interests.
+They have military-grade encryption and operate under a fiduciary standard which makes them legally obligated to pursue their clients’ best interests.

 Wealthfront vs Betterment: The Verdict